D.R. Horton (DHI) Q3 2017 Results - Earnings Call Transcript

 David V. Auld - D.R.
 Horton, Inc.

 Bob, it's David.
-We're very excited, and very happy with the Freedom rollout.
+We're very excited and very happy with the Freedom rollout.
 Positioning that product, it takes a little bit longer than the typical Express or Horton project, because there are certain zoning requirements that make it a better deal that take a little longer.

-The rollout, I think, for 15 markets, we're starting to see it impact to a minimal extent right now on our closings, but I think over the next couple of years, it's going to be a very significant part of what we do.
-I think, we've been guiding to a third to a quarter of our markets that are rolling out.
+The rollout, I think, we're 15 markets.
+We're starting to see it impact to a minimal extent right now on our closings, but I think over the next couple of years, it's going to be a very significant part of what we do.
+I think we've been guiding to a third to a quarter of our markets that rolled out.
 But...

 Jessica Hansen - D.R.
 Horton, Inc.

 Yeah.
 We'll probably be closer to a quarter, just because it is a little bit slower as David mentioned versus a third we'd originally talked about.
-But we're very happy with our progress, and expect that 15 markets to continue to grow as we move throughout 2018.
+But we're very happy with our progress and expect that 15 markets to continue to grow as we move throughout 2018.

 David V. Auld - D.R.
 Horton, Inc.

-Probably start accelerating at some point, because we do have a lot in pipeline that we're trying to get to market.
-Very excited though, it's going to be a – well, never mind, I'm not going to say the word.
+Probably start accelerating at some point because we do have a lot in pipeline that we're trying to get to market.
+Very excited though.
+It's going to be a – well, never mind, I'm not going to say the word.

 Carl E. Reichardt - BTIG LLC